Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 Food and Drink on the Langtang Valley Trek

 The Langtang Valley trek is a secluded trail, which may come as a surprise given its proximity to Kathmandu.
 As a result, the teahouses along the trail offer a more limited menu compared to those on busier trails.
-However, there are still several options available such as Nepali Dal Bhat, noodles, fried rice, some continental meals, and soup.
-Breakfast options include eggs, toast, Tibetan Bread, and porridge.
+However, there are still several options available, such as Nepali Dal Bhat, noodles, fried rice, some continental meals, and soup.
+Breakfast options include eggs, toast, Tibetan bread, and porridge.
 Tea, soft drinks, and possibly coffee and alcohol are also available at the teahouses.
-It is worth noting that drinking alcohol should be done in moderation as it can have negative effects at high altitudes.
+It is worth noting that drinking alcohol should be done in moderation, as it can have negative effects at high altitudes.

 Is there electricity and hot showers on this trek?